rbartelme/rstudio-stats/lessons/Lesson3_Dimensionality.md

 ### Lesson Goal: Understand more than 2 dimensional data

-- How to deal with multidimensional data
+- Data clustering
-- What works best with missing data?
+- What is dimensionality?
-- How to decide how many dimensions are important
+- Ordination and Gradient Dimension Reduction

 ## Data clustering